stephen1hong/Train-your-own-data-for-detectiong-your-custom-objects-using-Yolo/README.md

 *  git clone Yolo_mark at https://github.com/AlexeyAB/Yolo_mark

 2) compile
-a) To compile in directory: /darknet make b)To compile in directory: /Yolo_mark cmake . make
+* To compile in directory: /darknet make
+* To compile in directory: /Yolo_mark
+cmake .
+make
 ./linux_mark.sh [for testing a GUI open for manual labelling]